Kiyoshy/Msnlora-Lopy/README.md

 Based on https://github.com/gie-sakura/msnlora

+### Technical details

+   - Device: Pycom LoPy4
+   - Firmware version: 1.18.2.r3

+### Current limitations
+This version is capable of transmitting 100KB.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes in your lopy.
-This version is capable of transmitting 100KB.

 ### Prerequisites

-###In the lopy device
+In the lopy device:

 This is the basic information required to set up a suitable development environment for a Pycom device, in this case the LoPys.